Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/joins/joins-tricks.md

     JOINs
 ---

-This article was made before addition of new JOIN algorithms, so all tests were done with default `hash` join.
+All tests below were done with default `hash` join.
+ClickHouse joins are evolving rapidly and behavior varies with other join types.

 # Data